sunnamed434/BitMono/README.md

 Credits
 -------

-**[JetBrains Rider][jetbrains_rider]** has kindly provided licenses for their JetBrains Rider IDE to the contributors of BitMono.
+**[JetBrains][jetbrains_rider]** has kindly provided licenses for their JetBrains Rider IDE to the contributors of BitMono.
 This top-tier tool greatly facilitates and enhances the process of software development.

 **[0x59R11][author_0x59r11]** for his acquaintance in big part of **[BitDotNet][bitdotnet_source]** that breaks files for mono executables!